 Air New Zealand plans to cut up to 385 more cabin crew jobs

-[SYDNEY] Air New Zealand said on Wednesday it aims to cut up to 385 more cabin crew jobs due to the lack of long-haul international flying, which would take its Covid-19 related job losses to around 37 per cent of its workforce.
+AIR New Zealand Ltd said on Wednesday that it aims to cut up to 385 more cabin crew jobs due to the lack of long-haul international flying, which would take its Covid-19 related job losses to around 37 per cent of its workforce.

 The percentage figure is higher than the cuts to nearly 30 per cent of jobs at Australia's Qantas Airways and around 20 per cent at Singapore Airlines.

-"In the foreseeable future, we have around 385 more widebody cabin crew in the business than we have work for," an airline spokesperson said.
+"In the foreseeable future, we have around 385 more widebody cabin crew in the business than we have work for," an airline spokeswoman said.
 "Any decision we make will be made in consultation with our people and the unions, with redundancies as the last resort."
-E tu, the union representing flight attendants, said in a statement the latest job cuts are proposed to be carried out by December.
-It called on Air New Zealand to stop outsourcing work to a cabin crew hire company in Shanghai.

 Your feedback is important to us